nrosenstein-c4d/c4ddev/README.md

   symbols of your plugin &ndash; `c4ddev symbols`
 * A command-line tool to build a byte-compiled distribution of additional Python modules as `.egg` files. &ndash; `c4ddev pypkg`
+* A command-line tool to protect a Python Plugin File (`.pyp`).
+Note that this requires C4DDev with the C++ extensions installed in the Cinema 4D version that you are working with. &ndash; `c4ddev source-protector`

 __Python Scripting__